 - pea shoots (optional, natural source of DAO)

-Blend together peppermint, milk and just one scoop of ice cream until smooth.
-Then add in several more scoops of ice cream and blend to milkshake consistency.
+Blend together peppermint, milk, and just one scoop of ice cream until smooth.
+Then add in several more scoops of ice cream and blend to a milkshake consistency.

 Now for the science…

 Dr. Theoharis Theohardies is a leading researcher on mast cell disorders and has written several papers on natural options for blocking the release of histamines from mast cells.
 Much of his research and papers can be found on his website, www.mastcellmaster.com.